elugens/hello-javascript/docs/general-javascript-questions/code-quality/coding-style.md

 ---

-### Is it okay to use long horizontal lines of code or to split them into separate lines?
-Give a reason why you choose your answer.
+### Is it okay to use long horizontal code lines or split them into separate lines?
+Give a reason why you choose your answer?

 <details>
   <summary><strong>View Answer:</strong></summary>
   <div>
-  <div><strong>Interview Response:</strong> Professional JavaScript developers prefer separate lines because they are more readable.
+  <div><strong>Interview Response:</strong> Professional JavaScript developers prefer separate lines because they are more readable than not.
 </div><br />
-  <div><strong className="codeExample">Code Example:</strong><br /><br />
+  <div><strong className="codeExample">Code Example:</strong> Proper Implementation<br /><br />

   <div></div>